Kord-Extensions/kord-extensions/docs/docs/concepts/commands.md

 `subCommand` | A function allowing you to create a subcommand, either directly within the top-level command or within a command group.

 If your slash command has no arguments, simply omit the argument builder parameter.

+??? note "Slash commands and response types"
+    Slash commands are quite beta, at least as far as Discord is concerned.
+There are some strange behaviours that are difficult to understand, so we've done our best to make sure things work as intuitively as we can.

+    When you create a slash command and set the `autoAckType`, you're expected to use the corresponding `followUp` function when sending responses to your slash command.
+If you're using an ephemeral style for your reponses, remember that you can (often) send a normal message if you want to show something in public.

+    Until Discord makes things work more sensibly, we will not be supporting the `response` API.
+If you need to use this in the meantime, you can set the `autoAckType` to `NONE` and make use of Kord's interaction API that's exposed on the `event` object directly.